Qufel/Qufel/README.md

 # Hello there! :computer: :video_game:
 Hey there!
 I'm Jakub, an 19-year-old programer from Poland 🇵🇱 passionate about 💻 programming, 🎮 games, and 🎲 game development.
-My dream is to become a game developer, and I'm currently honing my skills with the Godot Engine.
 I love diving into various programming languages and exploring their capabilities.
 If you share similar interests or want to collaborate on projects, feel free to reach out! 😎

 ### Skills
 Programming in: